 Florida Institute of Technology (Florida Tech)

-Florida Tech participates in the Yellow Ribbon Program with funding for both undergraduate and graduate students across multiple colleges.
+Florida Tech participates with funding for both undergraduate and graduate students across multiple colleges.
 The university offers up to 100 undergraduate and 100 graduate slots annually.
+That’s what makes Florida Tech endearing to us veterans interested in STEM — the slot count is generous and the programs align well with military technical backgrounds.

 | Florida Tech Yellow Ribbon Benefits | |